logan-anderson/logan.codes/content/blog/can-a-classifier-chat.md

 Even in the best case, a simple "hello" takes six calls, and every call is a choice between candidates that only differ by one character.
 Most of them are gibberish anyway.
 In practice it usually replied with just `"a"` and stopped.
 I was asking a classifier to _spell_, which is about the worst thing you could ask it to do.

-## Attempt 2: One word at a time ✅
+## Attempt 2: One word at a time

-Next I swapped letters for a vocabulary of **~167 common conversational words**: pronouns, greetings ("hello", "thanks"), common verbs ("help", "think", "want"), question words ("what", "how"), prepositions, and a few nouns and adjectives.
+Next, I swapped letters for a vocabulary of **~167 common conversational words**: pronouns, greetings ("hello", "thanks"), common verbs ("help", "think", "want"), question words ("what", "how"), prepositions, and a few nouns and adjectives.
 Plus `stop`.

 Each option isn't just the word.
 It's described as the full reply it would produce, so Jev is comparing whole candidate replies: